 It's and awesome facility and it's built and run by people who truly care about all of their community!
 What an amazing treat to stop in and see the work going on in a small, neighborhood community where the same needs we see elsewhere.
 Watching community in action isn't reserved for inner city or blighted areas, we all need to find ways to connect, serve and be there for each other and in Shelby, that is found at The Ladder!

 Don't miss the fun of Build Your Own Bobsled and your chance to pitch in a little and help the folks at The Ladder!
-All of the details are in the link below!!
 We'll see you at the Double JJ February 28th for the preparty with Yard Sale Underwear and the 29th for the Build Your Own Bobsled event!